 A site created and maintained by the National Invasive Species Information Center, serving as a reference gateway to information, organizations, and services about invasive species

-A site from the U.S.Fish and Wildlife Service, showing topical maps that represent wetlands and deepwater habitats.
-The information is then used by agencies, academic institutions, and private industry for management, research, policy development, education, and planning activities.
+A site from the U.S. Fish and Wildlife Service displays topical maps that illustrate wetlands and deepwater habitats.
+This information is utilized by agencies, academic institutions, and the private sector for management, research, policy development, education, and planning activities.

 The Environmental Protection Agency's site on wetlands, with education and training, grants and funding, laws and regulations, pollution prevention and control, science and technology, and more.